The Anarchy of Scheduling Without Money: Price of Stability and Mixed Equilibria

 \section{Price of Stability and Mixed Equilibria}

 In this section we attempt a more optimistic approach regarding the problem of scheduling without payments.
+The Price of Stability can be used to measure the best possible performance of a given mechanism in practice, i.e., it can provide some indication on what is its potential power or, in other words, what is the best we can hope for given a specific mechanism.
+There are settings where this can be very useful, e.g. if the context allows the mechanism to suggest a specific strategy profile to the players, and the players then decide if it is in their best interest to follow the suggested strategies.

 We consider the benchmark of the \emph{best} (mixed Nash) equilibrium and prove that the following, most natural greedy algorithm can achieve optimality: allocate each task independently to the machine declaring the minimum cost (breaking ties arbitrarily).

 \begin{theorem} The Price of Stability of the Greedy algorithm is $1$ for scheduling without money any number of tasks to any number of machines. \end{theorem} \begin{proof} We will prove the stronger statement that every feasible (integral) allocation of $m$ tasks to $n$ machines can arise at some (mixed) Nash equilibrium of the Greedy mechanism, from which the theorem immediately follows.
 First we observe the following, not difficult to prove fact: \begin{fact} Fix some task and a nonnegative constant $T$.
-If all but one machine $i^*$ play the mixed strategy of declaring (independently) a value $x\in [T,\infty)$ with probability distribution $F_j(x)=1-\sqrt[n-1]{T/x}$, and the remaining machine $i^*$ declares deterministically any value $x^*>T$, then $i^*$'s declared cost will be the minimum among all declarations for the task with probability $(1-F(x^*))^{n-1}$.
+If all but one machine $i^*$ play the mixed strategy of declaring (independently) a value $x\in [T,\infty)$ with probability distribution $F(x)=1-\sqrt[n-1]{T/x}$, and the remaining machine $i^*$ declares deterministically any value $x^*>T$, then $i^*$'s declared cost will be the minimum among all declarations for the task with probability $(1-F(x^*))^{n-1}$.
 Thus, under the Greedy mechanism, machine $i^*$ will incur an expected cost of at least $x^*(1-F(x^*))^{n-1}=T$ for executing the particular task. \end{fact}

 Consider any true instance $\vecc t$ of the scheduling without payments problem and fix a particular allocation $A$ of tasks to machines.
 For each task $j$ let $i^*_j\in N$ denote the machine that $j$ is assigned to under allocation $A$.
 Consider now the following strategy profile: machine $i^*_{j}$ truthfully declares her cost for task $j$, i.e.\ $\bid{i^*_j,j}=t_{i^*_j,j}\equiv T_j$ deterministically, while all other machines $k\neq i^*_j$ each play (independently) a mixed strategy of declaring for task $j$ a higher value of $\bid{k,j}=x>T_j$ with cumulative distribution $F_j(x)=1-\sqrt[n-1]{T_j/x}$.
 We argue that this constitutes a Nash equilibrium for the Greedy mechanism.
 Indeed, under these declarations the Greedy algorithm allocates each task $j$ to machine $i^*_j$ for a cost (of executing this task) of $T_j$.
 But by the previous fact, machine $i^*_j$ cannot avoid incurring at least the same cost if misreporting any higher execution time $x^*>T_j$, while if she underbids $x^*<T_j$ she will obviously still get the task for effectively the same cost of $\max\ssets{x^*,t_{i^*_j,j}}=T_j$. \end{proof}